kelsa-pi/unodit/README.md

 ###Installing an extension

-If one create a script extension for LibreOffice (oxt file) install it with:
+If one create a extension for LibreOffice (oxt file) install it with:

 1. Choose Tools - Extension Manager or